kokkos/kokkos-kernels/docs/source/API/sparse/bsr_matrix.rst

    * - :ref:`numCols`
      - Returns the number of columns in the matrix.

+   * - :ref:`setNumCols`
+     - Modify the number of columns in the matrix.

    * - :ref:`blockDim`
      - Returns the dimension of the blocks stored in the matrix.